Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-renderer.md

 }
 ```

-And image will be the above template filled with position data and encoded in base64.
+The image will be the above SVG template filled with position data and encoded in Base64.

 ## Implementing the Renderer